boscoh/pdbstruct/README.md

    `>> uv tool install pdbstruct`

+2. Another alternative is use [pipx](https://github.com/pypa/pipx)

+   `>> pipx install pdbstruct`

-2. If you have downloaded the package on your computer:
+3. If you have downloaded the package on your computer and setup a `venv`:

    `>> pip install -e .`